dezo103/rsschool-cv/cv.md

 tel: +375297895690
 adress: Belarus, Minsk region, Molodechno city, F.Skoriny str.
 10 - 33

 I am looking for a fulltime job as HTML-developer or Frontend-developer.
 I wish to work only in office at once.
 Training and continuous development are important for me.
-I want to change my profession, because frontend-development is very interesting for me and this is more perspective than my job in a ambulance.
+I want to change my profession, because frontend-development is very interesting for me and this is more perspective than my job in an ambulance.
 I'm tried of my job and I want to sleep at night))))

+My skills: HTML5, CSS3, JQUERY, Bootstrap4, CMS Wordpress, Photoshop, Adobe Animate, 3D MAX, CorelDraw, Git.